NoobSambit/docbuilder/ENV_SETUP.md

 3. **Activate Provider**:
     - Change `LLM_PROVIDER` to `gemini` in `backend/.env`.

+### Deployment Friendly Setup (Raw JSON)

+For easier deployment (e.g., to platforms where you can't easily upload files), you can use the raw JSON content directly in the environment variable.

+1. **Minify JSON**: Convert your `service-account.json` content to a single line string.
+You can use an online tool or a simple script.
+2. **Set Variable**: Paste the minified JSON string into `GOOGLE_SERVICE_ACCOUNT_JSON` in `backend/.env` (or your deployment secrets).

+> [!CAUTION]
+> **SECURITY WARNING**: Never commit your `.env` file or `service-account.json` to version control (git).
+Ensure they are in `.gitignore`.
+If you accidentally expose your key, revoke it immediately in the Google Cloud Console.

 ## Troubleshooting

 - **"Cannot find module"**: Ensure you are running commands from the correct directory (`frontend` or `backend`).